E-leich/YouTube-Lyrics-Fetcher/README.md

-# 🎵 YouTube Lyrics Viewer
+# 🎵 YouTube Lyrics Fetcher

 A simple GUI application that detects a YouTube song URL from your clipboard, fetches its title, artist, and lyrics using the Genius API, and displays the lyrics in a clean interface.